-A clustering technique is the process of grouping data from a set of objects.
-The objects within a cluster are similar to each other, but dissimilar to objects in other clusters.
-Clustering helps to identify some inherent structures that are presents in the objects.
-Clustering reflects the statistical structure of the overall collection of input patterns in the data because subsets of patterns and its particular problem have certain meanings [1].
-A pattern can mathematically be represented as a vector in a multi-dimensional space.
+Clustering technique is the process of grouping from a set of objects.
+The objects within a cluster are similar to each other, but they are dissimilar to objects in other clusters.
+The property of clustering helps to identify some inherent structures that presents in the objects.
+Clustering reflects the statistical structure of the overall collection of input patterns in the data because the subset of patterns and its particular problem have certain meanings [1].
+The pattern can be represented mathematically a vector in the multi-dimensional space.